How To Install Electrical Sub panels

-An inspector must approve the subpanel, feeder cable as well as the feeder breaker.
+An inspector which will expert in commercial and residential wiring will approve the subpanel, feeder cable as well as the feeder breaker.

 Before you begin, the main breaker must be shut off in the service panel.
 The job generally takes about two hours and will involve stripping of wires and some electrical skills.

 - Approved feeder cable

 - Cable clamps or staples

 - Breakers for the new circuits